OpenSource Blogging with Jekyll GitHub VSCode Part2

 Gemfile

-is used to define RubyGems that are loaded for the site.
-Modify this file as needed for changes to plugins. -
+- used to define RubyGems that are loaded for the site

 Gemfile.lock

-is a Jekyll autogenerated file that appears after you have usedbundle exec jekyll serve
+- a Jekyll autogenerated file that appears after you have used

 index.html

-defines some YAML Front Matter for the site’s home page.
-There’s no need to modify this file. -
+- defines some YAML Front Matter for the site’s home page

 README.md

-is a helpful introduction to the Remote Theme written by the author Michael Rose.
+- a helpful introduction to the Remote Theme written by the author Michael Rose

 Next Steps